-- Plant roses that are more disease resistant such as Knock Out, Flower Carpet, Rugosas, and other varieties.
+- Start with roses that are more disease resistant such as Grace N’ Grit™, Flower Carpet, rugosas, Drift®, and other notable varieties.

-- Make sure pruners are clean to start and that you clean them when moving from plant to plant.
+- Make sure pruners are clean before starting to prune and be sure to clean them when moving from plant to plant.

 Stay Ahead of Spoilers

 While keeping plants healthy can reduce problems, it doesn’t make them immune from insects.

 - Stay ahead of pest infestations by catching early and treating with the appropriate method.

 - Ensure a good supply of beneficial insects such as aphid-eating ladybugs by releasing them regularly into the garden.

 - Always start with the least harmful method of control and only “escalate” if you’re not getting results.